 Release date: July 8, 2013

-Rev. Ralph Peterson has had a lifelong passion for incorporating the arts into his ministry.
-He speaks with MOCRA Director Terrence Dempsey, SJ, about his role in commissioning the Erol Beker Chapel of the Good Shepherd, designed by artist Louise Nevelson, and located in St. Peter's Lutheran Church in Manhattan.
-They are also joined by art historian Dr. Jane Daggett Dillenberger, who consulted on the chapel project.
+The Rev. Ralph Peterson has had a lifelong passion for incorporating the arts into his ministry.
+He spoke with MOCRA Director Terrence Dempsey, S.J., about his role in commissioning the Erol Beker Chapel of the Good Shepherd, designed by artist Louise Nevelson, and located in St. Peter’s Lutheran Church in Manhattan, New York.
+They were joined by art historian Dr. Jane Daggett Dillenberger, who consulted on the chapel project.

 Dempsey and Peterson recorded their interview at the studios of WFUV (90.7 FM) at Fordham University in the Bronx, New York, and Dillenberger spoke over telephone from her home in Berkeley, California.